SAP Commissions

 In addition, each job position may have more or less responsibilities depending on the company, for example, the specific nature of the company of its size.

-In summary, each role in your team must be very well thought out.
+In summary, each role in your team must be very well-thought-out.
 The commission plan for the sales department you want to implement and the ratio of base salary to commission for your employees must be even more thoughtful.

 This article was created by our partner, Xactly Corporation and published with their approval.